What is Construction Management

 Site Analysis and Selection

-Site study looks at where the planned construction site is, what the dirt is like, and how it will affect the environment.
-This step is crucial for finding problems and planning how to deal with them.
+Site studies examine the intended construction site’s location, the dirt’s quality, and how it will impact the surroundings.
+This stage is crucial for finding issues and designing ways to handle them.

 Budgeting and Cost Estimation